-Few people would dispute that broccoli is nutritious and gummy bears are not, but there are many foods that fall into a grey zone.
+Few people would dispute that broccoli is more nutritious than gummy bears, but there are many foods that fall into a grey zone.
 Some have a “health halo” — they seem to be nutritious, but a closer look at the ingredients and Nutrition Facts panel can reveal a different story.
 Here are 10 foods that sound healthy, but may not be.

 1. Sweetened yogurt

 The average cup of flavoured yogurt has 30 grams of sugar (7.5 teaspoons) — that’s as much as a chocolate bar!
 Some sugar occurs naturally in the yogurt, but most is added.
 Instead: Cut the sugar by making your own blend.
-Start with plain Greek yogurt and add fresh fruit, one teaspoon of jam or a drizzle of honey.
+Start with plain Greek yogurt and add fresh fruit.

 2. Bran muffins

 They sound healthy because of the word bran, right?
 Reality check: the average donut shop bran muffin has almost 400 calories and a whopping 36 grams (9 teaspoons) of sugar — but only 4 grams of fibre.
 Instead: Make your own small muffins and freeze them for grab-and-go mornings.